Cryptography Homework Help

 Currently, there are growing concerns related to the processing power of quantum computing to break current cryptography encryption standards.
 This led the NIST (National Institute of Standards and Technology) to ask the mathematical and scientific community to publish a paper on the new public-key cryptography standards.
 Quantum computers, unlike today's' computers, use qubits (quantum bits).
 These bits can represent both 0s and 1s.
 For this reason, quantum computers can perform two calculations at once.

 Although we may not see a large-scale quantum computer built in the next decade, the current infrastructure requires standardization of algorithms that are publicly known and understood.
 These algorithms according to NIST offer a secure approach.
-Pay for cryptography homework help from the comfort of your home here at Programmingassignmenthelp.com
+Pay for cryptography assignment from the comfort of your home here at Programmingassignmenthelp.com